-Our integral solution challenges and addresses the technology architecture, organisation, processes, and culture altogether.
+Our integral solution challenges and addresses the technology architecture, organization, processes, and culture altogether.
 Enabling new output-driven productivities in co-development over multiple locations and cloud-driven scalabilities in running operations.

-Nowadays, enabling local co-development on a one-central platform is crucial to compete on an international e-commerce stage.
-Our approach addresses the core of the technology center from architecture to organisational breakdown to new ways of working through self-managed remote teams.
+Nowadays, enabling co-development on a one-central platform is crucial to compete on an international e-commerce stage.
+Our approach addresses the core of the technology center from architecture to organizational breakdown to new ways of working through distributed teams.